Jennifer Lopez Collection: Fall 2011

 The fall 2011 collection was previewed in the August 2011, edition of O, The Oprah Magazine.
 In the magazine, Lopez is shown "modeling her faux-fur-lined belted sweater with skinny jeans and matching boots".
-Eight O readers were also styled in the collection, which included "on-trend animal prints paired with neutral colors" that Lopez labelled as "accessible, everyday glamour."
+Eight O readers were also styled in the collection, which included "on-trend animal prints paired with neutral colors" that Lopez labeled as "accessible, everyday glamour."
 The full look book for the collection, was released on August 17.
 The collection became available at Kohl's department stores and at Kohls.com starting on September 11, 2011.
 The debut of Lopez's and Anthony's lines marked the biggest product launch in the retailer's history, according to CEO Kevin Mansell.

 The line, whose items range in price from $22 to $150, was inspired by Lopez's "glamorous and cosmopolitan lifestyle" as a "globally recognized entertainer".
 "The contemporary collection is easy, comfortable and designed for women who want effortless, sophisticated style at a great value."